thuehn/Minstrel-Blues/README.md

 ### Supporters and Developers
 - Stefan Venz from TU-Berlin
 - Felix Fietkau (aka nbd) from OpenWrt

+### former contributors
+- Alina Friedrichsen
 - Bastian Bittorf from Freifunk Weimar
-- Alina Friedrichsen

 ### How to reference to  Minstrel-Blues ?
 Just use the following bibtex :